What is a Default Clearance Letter?

 • After your defaulted loan has been consolidated you will be eligible to receive additional financial aid funding, however, consolidation of a defaulted loan does not remove the record of the default from your credit history.

-**A new Default Clearance Letter may be requested if your FAFSA continues to pop up with a flag for defaulted loan.
-The Default Clearance Letter must be dated within 120 days to clear the hold with CSU-Global.**
+Note: A new Default Clearance Letter may be requested if your FAFSA continues to display an indicator flag for defaulted loan.
+The Default Clearance Letter must be dated within 120 days to clear the hold with CSU Global.